The Final Problem: Plot

-Having made their way to Strasbourg via Brussels, Holmes receives a message from the London Police that most of Moriarty's gang have been arrested in England, but Moriarty has escaped and is in pursuit of Holmes in Europe.
-He urges Watson to return to England as he considers himself a very dangerous companion for Watson.
-Watson, however, decides to stay with his friend.
-Holmes and Watson continue to Meiringen, Switzerland and visit the Reichenbach Falls.
+After Holmes and Watson have crossed the English Channel and made their way to Strasbourg via Brussels, Holmes receives a message from the London police that most of Moriarty's gang have been arrested in England, but Moriarty has escaped and is in pursuit of Holmes in Europe.
+He urges Watson to return to England as he considers himself a very dangerous companion, but Watson chooses to stay with him.
+The two continue to Meiringen, Switzerland and visit the Reichenbach Falls.
 At the Falls, a boy hands Watson a letter, saying that there is a dying Englishwoman at the hotel who seeks an English doctor.
-While Holmes realises it is a hoax, he allows Watson to go.
+Holmes sends Watson back to tend to her and remains at the Falls.

-Watson soon realises the trick when returning to the hotel and rushes back to the Falls.
-He only finds two sets of footprints that lead to the end of the path, where he uncovers other signs of a violent struggle and a note from Holmes explaining that he knew about the hoax but chose to fight Moriarty himself.
-Holmes and Moriarty have apparently both fallen to their deaths down the gorge and their bodies cannot be recovered.
-A saddened Dr Watson returns to England.
-The Moriarty gang are all convicted on the strength of evidence secured by Holmes.
-Watson ends his narrative by saying that Sherlock Holmes was the best and the wisest man he had ever known.
+Upon reaching the hotel, Watson discovers that he has been tricked and rushes back to aid Holmes.
+At the Falls, he only finds two sets of footprints that lead to the end of the path, where he uncovers other signs of a violent struggle and a note from Holmes explaining that he knew of the hoax but chose to fight Moriarty himself.
+It is all too clear to Watson that Holmes and Moriarty have both fallen to their deaths down the gorge while locked in mortal combat and their bodies cannot be recovered.
+Watson ends his narrative by saying that the Moriarty gang are all convicted on the strength of evidence secured by Holmes, and that despite Moriarty's brother defending the Professor's memory, Watson will regard Sherlock Holmes as the best and the wisest man he had ever known.